restran/api-python-client/README.md

 # api-python-sdk

-This is python version sdk for api-gateway.
-It is based on http lib `requests`, you can use it just like `requests`.
+This is python version sdk for [api-gateway]("https://github.com/restran/api-gateway").
+It is based on http lib [requests]("http://docs.python-requests.org/en/master/"), you can use it just like `requests`.

-Notice that currently only get and post method are supported.
+Notice that currently only GET and POST method are supported.

 ## Usage